wvw999/track-select/README.md

 ## Description

-_A web-based track-select page which shows you which class you should take you are after you take a short quiz_
+_A web-based track-select page which shows you which class you should take you are after you take a short quiz.
+Logic in branching includes 'if', 'else if', 'else', a nested 'if' chain, an 'if or' statement, and an 'if and' statement.
+Page effects include spans, fade transitions, hidden elements, form field and radio button validation (page cannot be submitted without required data)._

 ## Setup/Installation Requirements